aclai-lab/SoleXplorer.jl/docs/src/index.md

 SoleXplorer operates through 3 high-level functions, designed to be used sequentially:

-**setup_dataset()**: prepares the dataset for analysis, where you set the parameters needed for dataset formatting and the related MLJ machine.
+**model_setup()**: prepares the dataset for analysis, where you set the parameters needed for dataset formatting and the related MLJ machine.
 - choose the model to use.
 - decide the resampling (or cross validation) strategy, with related train, validation and test ratio values.
 - decide the tuning strategy to apply.